On elliptic and quasiregularly elliptic manifolds: Open surfaces

 We will see that this is quite independent of whether the surface, if open, is Gromov-elliptic.
 Thus we give examples of metrics on the plane that are conformally hyperbolic yet Gromov-elliptic, and that are parabolic (that is, conformally equivalent to the Euclidean plane) and yet not Gromov-elliptic.
 In the next section, we will see that in fact every open manifold, including every open surface, has a Gromov-elliptic metric.

 The main difficulty in analyzing such examples is determining whether they are Gromov-elliptic.
 To determine whether a surface is quasiregularly elliptic, we use a criterion due to Ahlfors \cite{Ahl}: a metric on the plane is parabolic if and only if $\int_0^\infty \frac{dr}{L(r)}$ diverges, where $L(r)$ is the circumference of the geodesic circle of radius $r$ centered at some fixed point.
-A special case of this was highlighted and given a simple proof by Milnor \cite{Mil}: a rotationally symmetric metric is parabolic if its curvature $K$ satisfies $K \geq -\frac{1}{r^2\log r}$ for large radii $r$, and hyperbolic if it satisfies $K \leq -\frac{1+\epsi}{r^2\log r}$.
+A special case of this was highlighted and given a simple proof by Milnor \cite{Mil}: a rotationally symmetric metric on the plane is parabolic if its curvature $K$ satisfies $K \geq -\frac{1}{r^2\log r}$ for large radii $r$, and hyperbolic if for some $\epsi>0$ it satisfies $K \leq -\frac{1+\epsi}{r^2\log r}$ for large radii $r$.